pooltogether/pooltogether-info-ui/README.md

-# PoolTogether Skeleton UI
+# PoolTogether Analytics UI

-A simple React app to standardize core apps across the PoolTogether ecosystem.
+Provides insight into the health of the PoolTogether protocol, such as statistics on treasury reserves and token faucets.

 # Setup